-- Oil, grease, filters, fuel, cleaners, brake fluid, etc., should be disposed of as stipulated in applicable regulations.
+Dispose of oils, grease, filters, fuel, cleaning agents, brake fluid, etc., correctly and in compliance with the applicable regulations.

 The fluid level rises with increasing wear of the clutch facing discs.

 Never use DOT 5 brake fluid.
 It is silicone-based and purple in color.
 Oil seals and clutch lines are not designed for DOT 5 brake fluid.